MeritonAliu/MeritonAliu/README.md

-Hi 👋 My name is Meriton Aliu
+Hi 👋 My name is Meriton
 =============================
 Web Dev and Embedded Dev
 ------------------------